IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 ## Performance

 `SymmetricTensor`s should be used mainly to save memory as explained above.
 In exchange, they sacrifice the performance of indexing.
-However, as we shall see, also many basic operations on symmetric tensors outperform those applied to full arrays, if the dimensionality is sufficiently large.
+However, as we shall see, also many basic operations on symmetric tensors outperform those applied to full arrays, if their dimensionality is sufficiently large.

+Creation and indexing:
 ```julia
 using BenchmarkTools